-- Measures related to development of NATURA 2000 network: - Development of management plans for Natura 2000 sites elaboration of guidelines; development of management plans for protected sites covering the entire territory of Natura 2000 in Bulgaria, including research in relation to clarifying the distribution, population size, impacts and threats for species and natural habitats, incl. conducting public awareness campaigns and involving stakeholders in the process of developing plans; - Implementation of the management approach in Natura 2000 sites ensuring support for the management bodies of Natura 2000 sites. - Improving the knowledge for species and natural habitats through field research (including mapping where defined in NPAF) and determining their conservation status; verification of taxonomic affiliation; identifying the effects of resettlement of non-indigenous speicies, etc. - Development of action plans for species. - Capacity building of stakeholders to implement conservation measures. - Measures aimed to improve the conservation status of habitats and species (incl. birds, fish, cave-bats, reptiles, vascular plants, and coastal, rock, dune types of natural habitats, freshwater habitat types, shrub habitats, etc.), subject to conservation in Natura 2000 network: - Improving the conservation status of species and habitat types by restoring the hydrological regime; removal of abandoned and/or unusable infrastructure causing fragmentation; building sea connections; restoration of the natural water regime of wetlands and maintenance of appropriate water regime; restoration of nesting sites of species; partial restoration of natural reservoirs that are drained in the past; management of reed massifs; elimination of invasive alien species; limitation of grazing; reintroduction into potential habitats; placing electric fences; restoration of damaged areas; purchase of land; securing electricity grids, etc. - Improving the conservation status of species through pilot restoration of existing /potential wetlands and meanders along the Danube and its tributaries. - Measures for protection/restoration of ecosystems and their inherent biodiversity outside Natura 2000 implementation of measures from the National Strategy for Biodiversity Conservation and National Plan for Conservation and Sustainable Use of Biodiversity and
+- Measures related to development of NATURA 2000 network: - Development of management plans for Natura 2000 sites elaboration of guidelines; development of management plans for protected sites covering the entire territory of Natura 2000 in Bulgaria, including research in relation to clarifying the distribution, population size, impacts and threats for species and natural habitats, incl. conducting public awareness campaigns and involving stakeholders in the process of developing plans; - Implementation of the management approach in Natura 2000 sites ensuring support for the management bodies of Natura 2000 sites. - Improving the knowledge for species and natural habitats through field research (including mapping where defined in NPAF) and determining their conservation status; verification of taxonomic affiliation; identifying the effects of resettlement of non-indigenous speicies, etc. - Development of action plans for species. - Capacity building of stakeholders to implement conservation measures; - Development of site specific conservation objectives for Natura 2000 protected sites and support for the development and management of ecosystem services and assessment of the condition of green infrastructure elements setting site specific and detailed conservation objectives, as well as appropriate measures for 250 protected sites and measures for 90 Natura 2000 protected sites; mapping and assessing the state of ecosystems and their services, as well as green infrastructure in Natura 2000, monetary valuation of ecosystem services and determination of the value of the "natural capital", which should be integrated into accounting systems; demonstrating the application of nature-based solutions to restore ecosystems with a contribution to climate and ensuring connectivity of the Natura 2000 network; ensuring public support by including it in the decision-making process for protected sites conservation. - Measures aimed to improve the conservation status of habitats and species (incl. birds, fish, cave-bats, reptiles, vascular plants, and coastal, rock, dune types of natural habitats, freshwater habitat types, shrub habitats, etc.), subject to conservation in Natura 2000 network: - Improving the conservation status of species and habitat types by restoring the hydrological regime; removal of abandoned and/or unusable infrastructure causing fragmentation; building sea connections; restoration of the natural water regime of wetlands and maintenance of appropriate water regime; restoration of nesting sites of species; partial restoration of natural reservoirs that are drained in the past; management of reed massifs; elimination of invasive alien species; limitation of grazing; reintroduction into potential habitats; placing electric fences; restoration of damaged areas; purchase of land; securing electricity grids, etc. - Improving the conservation status of species through pilot restoration of existing /potential wetlands and meanders along the Danube and its tributaries. - Measures for protection/restoration of ecosystems and their inherent biodiversity outside Natura 2000 implementation of measures from national, strategic, programme and planning documents, including measures from management plans for protected territories and action plans for species, such as: